The Sisters of Mary officially started operations in Guatemala in 1997.

 On the same site, in 1998, the Sisters accepted the first group of students -- boys and girls -- at the newly constructed Children's Village.
 Two years later, the boys were transferred to a new Boystown site in Zona 6.

-Thanks to the recent expansion of our Boystown, it can now accommodate 1,100 young boys.
+Thanks to the recent expansion of our Boystown, it can now accommodate around 1,100 young boys, with 1,125 attending as of 2021.

 Villa de los Niños, Guatemala City